-As noted in this column last year, Arlington County has long been recognized by the League of American Bicyclists, or LAB, for its significant efforts to become a more cycling-friendly community.
+As , Arlington County has long been recognized by the League of American Bicyclists, or LAB, for its significant efforts to become a more cycling-friendly community.
 This led to its becoming the first silver-level community in the area, well before Washington earned that designation.

 However, Arlington, during County Board member Jay Fisette’s tenure as chairman, set its sights on becoming the first gold-level Bicycle Friendly Community on the East Coast.